constrainedcooking/constrainedcooking.github.io/index.md

 <img src="images/additem.PNG"/>

 Lastly, we also implemented a view [profile page](http://constrainedcooking.meteorapp.com/#/profileview).
 This shows general information of the person's account.
+It's currently in a card format, but we plan on changing it into a larger diaply which has a person's general information, along with dietary habits, and favorited recipes.

 ## [Milestone 2: Add Functionality](https://github.com/constrainedcooking/constrainedcooking/projects/2)